Deliciaes/CuteCatsAdoption/README.md

 The project should be tested on at least two of your classmates computers.
 Add the testers to the README.md file.

-The repository should be created from the template repository yrgo/template-the-elephpant-in-the-room.

 The repository should have at least 10 commits and not just one big commit.

 The repository should contain a README.md file with installation instructions and documentation.